redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ## Managing User Accounts

-### Granting OpenStack privileges to an existing Red Hat IDM user
+### Granting OpenStack privileges to an existing Red Hat IdM user

-To grant privileges to an existing IDM user, use the following process:
+To grant privileges to an existing IdM user, use the following process:

 *   Add the account to the OpenStack enabled_users group: